 Let me help you resolve stress, increase confidence, and live a life that is meaningful and satisfying to you.

-Specialising in relief from chronic issues and recovery from trauma, I also help with anxiety and panic attacks, confidence, relationship problems, parenting stress, grief and loss, performance issues, public speaking, phobias, personal crisis, life transitions and finding direction including a career change.
+Specialising in recovery from trauma, relief from chronic issues and enhancing self-esteem, I can also help you with issues of anxiety, panic attacks, relationship struggles, parenting stress, performance issues, public speaking, grief and loss, personal crisis, life transitions and finding direction including a career change.

 Individual Sessions :

 Wherever you are at right now, I believe in you.
-I am fully invested in doing my part to work with you, so you can connect to, and use your inner resources, allowing you to live your life in a way that is most meaningful and satisfying to you.
+I am fully invested in doing my part to help you connect to and use your inner resources; so you can heal and live your life in a way that is most meaningful and satisfying to you.

-My integrative body-mind-social approach enables me to work with you regardless of what difficulty you are experiencing.
+My integrative body-mind-social approach enables me to assist you regardless of the kind of difficulty you are facing.
 If you’re experiencing chronic symptoms and can’t find relief, chances are there are underlying unresolved aspects.
-I work together with you to reveal triggers and work with pain so you can release energy and stuck tension in the body to allow your body to heal.
+Together with pain management techniques, we will explore and understand the triggers and root causes of your chronic symptoms.
+Resolving these can help the stuck energy and tension in the body to release, letting your body heal.
 As Dr. Gabor Maté says, “The physiology of one individual cannot be separated from the psychological and social environment.”

 Working in groups can be a powerful way to access change within you.
 It can often bring new perspectives to help you see your situation a new light.
 Sharing and listening to others can also help to know you’re not alone in your struggles.
-All groups and workshops are completely confidential.
 Consider attending the 6 Week Well-being programmme or the drop-in online EFT Tapping Groups.
 You could also get together a group in your workplace or community.
+All groups are completely confidential.
 A cost-effective way of accessing support.

 “We shall not cease from exploration,